 This Whatsapp new feature allows you to make group calls with customers or clients by adding the participants from a slide-out tray containing the contact cards of all members in a group.
 If you want to talk to a customer group, just tap on the contacts you want in your voice or video call.
-This saves time and also proves to be a more effective way to reach out to customers instead of adding them again on another conference call app.
+This saves time and proves to be a more effective way to reach out to customers instead of adding them again to another conference call app.

 Update: Self-destructing messages/short-window messages

 WhatsApp has plans to Signal, Snapchat, and other instant messaging platforms to offer a self-destructing messaging feature.
 With this cool new feature, users can send messages with a timer.
 The message will automatically vanish after the set time.
 The feature is likely to build upon the existing ‘delete for everyone’ feature, allowing you to delete a message from both parties’ sides.